fbpx

 Trousers

-Besides the top layers and jackets, you should also consider bringing waterproof, or at least water resistant or water repellent, hiking trousers to Iceland.
+Besides the top layers and jackets, you should also consider bringing waterproof, or at least water resistant or water repellent, hiking trousers to Iceland or a pair of waterproof over pants you can put over regular hiking pants or a pair of yoga leggings.
 Though these may not be necessary if your jacket is long and your boots tall, there is no harm in bringing them.

-Besides the waterproof pants, I also recommend packing a lighter pair of trousers or jeans that you can wear to dinner at the hotel and which are less bulky or warm.
+Besides the waterproof pants, I also recommend packing a lighter pair of trousers, joggers (I have a pair of these ones I wear for travel) or a pair of classic Levi jeans that you can wear to dinner at the hotel and which are less bulky or warm.
 Inside buildings, it is pretty warm in Iceland.
 This may also be the trousers you wear on the plane on your way to Iceland if you want to pack light.

 If you are exploring in Reykjavik after or before the trip, you may find regular pants enough as you will be in and out of museums, restaurants, etc. and thus not outside for long periods of time.